- Special Offers

 Ireland’s grandest castle hotel, with a history going back to the early 13th century, Ashford Castle is set in 350 acres of beautiful parkland.
 Grandeur, formality and tranquillity are the essential characteristics, first seen in immaculately maintained grounds an ...

-Situated about 15 minutes drive north of Galway city in the heart of hunting and fishing country, Lisdonagh House enjoys beautiful views overlooking Lake Hackett.
-Although the exterior maintenance and garden are sometimes less than pristine, it is a lovely property, wit ...
+Situated about 15 minutes drive north of Galway city in the heart of hunting and fishing country, John and Finola Cooke's early Georgian manor house enjoys beautiful views overlooking Lake Hackett.
+It is a lovely property, with large well-proportioned reception rooms, a ...

 Tranquillity, trout and tea in the drawing room - these are the things that draw guests back to the Hodgson family’s gracious, but not luxurious, early Victorian manor overlooking Lough Corrib.
 Currarevagh, which was built in 1846 as a wedding present for Harry Hod ...